 - Very sturdy

 - Good for a variety of sizes

 6. PoyPet Harness

-A good no-pull dog harness is, ultimately, a harness that your dog will consent to wear.
-Though the goal may be to train your dog not to pull against you, any harness that hurts your dog is simply going to teach it to hate harnesses.
-As such, it’s important to find a harness that your dog will tolerate as you train him or her.
+A good no-pull dog harness is, ultimately, one that your dog will consent to wear.
+Though the goal may be to train your dog not to pull against you, any product that hurts your dog is simply going to teach it to hate harnesses altogether.
+As such, it’s important to find one that your dog will tolerate as you train him or her.

-This harness from Poypet is a good example of how a comfortable harness can still be a good harness.
+This product from Poypet is a good example of how a comfortable harness can still be good.
 It is stretchy and breathable, but it doesn’t offer so much padding that your dog will feel comfortable pulling.
 Instead, it’s teaching your dog that sedate walks will always be those that are the most comfortable.

-Though dogs might enjoy the comfort, owners will enjoy how easy to harness is to use.
-The various straps and buckles are responsive and quick, allowing you to get the harness on and off without any trouble.
+Though dogs might enjoy the comfort, owners will enjoy how easy this one is to use.
+The various straps and buckles are responsive and quick, allowing you to get it on and off without any trouble.
 It’s likewise incredibly easy to ensure that your leash is hooked into the harness properly.

-Another nice feature of this harness is the bright color.
-It not only makes your dog easy to see at night, but it makes it easy to spot your harness when it’s been misplaced.
+Another nice feature is the bright color.
+It not only makes your dog easy to see at night, but it makes it easy to spot when it’s been misplaced.
 This is a small feature, but it’s still one that matters.